To detect and diagnose a Bordetella pertussis infection

-The presence of IgG B. pertussis antibodies in blood or oral fluid may be seen with a recent infection but also after vaccination.
+- The presence of IgG B. pertussis antibodies in blood or oral fluid at least 14 days after the illness started can be used as a sign of recent infection.
+However, this type of antibody is also produced in response to pertussis part of the DPT (diphtheria, pertussis, tetanus) vaccine.
 A rise in the quantity of IgG B. pertussis antibodies between the acute and convalescent samples and the presence of IgM and IgA antibodies are evidence of a recent pertussis infection.

 Is there anything else I should know?

-In the UK, a pertussis-containing vaccine is routinely offered to babies at two, three and four months old and a fourth dose is included with the pre-school booster when they are three-and-a-half years old.
+In the UK, a vaccine against pertussis and two other bacteria which produce toxins is routinely offered.
+This is the diphtheria, pertussis, tetanus (‘DPT’) vaccine.
+It is given to babies at two, three and four months old and a fourth dose is included with the pre-school booster when they are three-and-a-half years old.
 Those children who have not completed the series of pertussis vaccinations are at a higher risk of becoming infected.
 Even some people who have been vaccinated may be infected by B. pertussis, but they will tend to have a less severe illness.